 - High-quality design software doesn’t just place differential pairs, it ensures they obey design rules and can ensure signal integrity.
 Learn more about how strong design software aids differential pair routing.

 - Your auto-interactive routing tools should allow you to route standard and advanced interconnect geometries.
 Learn more about choosing the right interconnect configuration.

 - With the point-and-click features in auto-interactive routing, you can easily navigate groups of traces around obstacles in your circuit board layout.
 See how auto-interactive routing helps you avoid obstacles in your PCB layout.

 Automating the routing of each signal net ensures your layout complies with your design rules and gives you a precise trace arrangement.
-Just because you use a layout software with an auto routing tool doesn’t mean the results are set in stone.
+Just because you use layout software with an autorouting tool doesn’t mean the results are set in stone.
 Powerful automated routing tools make it easy to adjust your layout if you ever need to swap parts, add new parts, or rearrange elements on your circuit board.

 Differential pair routing with length tuning in Altium Designer

 Altium Designer Offers Unparalleled Routing Accuracy

 Low-end design packages can create common routing problems due to conflicting rules settings.
-Not only does poor design software route traces and differential pairs incorrectly, you won’t even be provided with the routing features unless you purchase them as add-ons.
+Not only does poor design software route traces and differential pairs incorrectly, but you also won’t even be provided with the routing features unless you purchase them as add-ons.
 Who wants to route every single trace by hand, check length tolerances by eye, and insert meanders manually?

 Altium Designer’s unified design environment provides a PCB editor with a powerful PCB auto router tool, the ActiveRoute module, and a host of other design features.
 You’ll also have access to a high-quality schematic editor, built-in simulation features, and a host of other synchronized features.
 These tools communicate with each other using a unified design model.
 This improves your workflow, catches design errors and rule violations quickly, and allows features to access information from each other.